e|c offers

 2. Infrastructure Operation: Solving Scale Mismatch

-Yet a second constraint emerges: scale mismatch.
+At this stage, a second constraint emerges: scale mismatch.

 Aggregation becomes a capital solution.